Spring, Summer, Autumn

 Shuttle: 10 £GBP (45 min)

 Czech-American film director Milos Forman once said: “I get out of the taxi and it’s probably the only city which in reality looks better than on the postcards, New York.”
-He’s right, New York City has to be seen to be fully appreciated and a New York holiday allows you to immerse yourself in the razzle-dazzle, glamour and unrestrained energy of the ‘City that Never Sleeps’.
+He’s right, New York City has to be seen to be fully appreciated and New York holidays allow you to immerse yourself in the razzle-dazzle, glamour and unrestrained energy of the ‘City that Never Sleeps’.
 NYC is without doubt the most exciting, most diverse and most influential city in the world.

 See the legendary landmarks such as the Empire State Building, Statue of Liberty, Times Square, and Central Park.
 Watch great actors perform in Broadway and off-Broadway shows.
 Indulge in some star-spotting while dining at some celebrity chef hotspots.
 Take yourself out to the ballgame by cheering on the New York Yankees.
 Shop till you drop at some of the most famous department stores in the world like Macy’s and Bloomingdales.
-Finally hit up New York’s unsurpassed nightlife and dance until dawn.
+Finally hit up New York’s unsurpassed nightlife and dance until dawn during you holidays to New York.

 Cherry pick the ‘Big Apple’ experiences that most important to you – it’s impossible to see everything, so instead soak in the sheer amount of culture, restaurants, exhibitions, and people here, and you'll be acting like a jaded New Yorker in no time.

 New York typically experiences the full changes in seasons like any city found in continental Europe.
-Yet New York is truly year-round destination, in fact for many people winter is when New York is at its most magical, the city becomes enchanting with an abundance of lights and decorations.
+Yet New York is truly year-round destination, in fact for many people winter is when New York is at its most magical, the city becomes enchanting with an abundance of lights and decorations and really perfect for pleasant New York breaks.
 The air is filled with a crisp excitement, and the chances of watching snow fall are quite high.
 Think for yourself how many movies take place in New York during the festive season.

 January is New York’s coldest month with the average temperature being 0.3 degrees Celsius (32.6Fahrenheit), but the mercury typically falls as low as -12 degrees Celsius (10 Fahrenheit) several times each winter, conversely they can reach as high as 10 degrees Celsius (50 Fahrenheit) on several days each winter month.
 Spring and autumn brings unpredictable weather ranging from chilly to warm, but are usually mild with little humidity.
 Summers are warm to hot and humid, with a July daily average of 24.7 degrees Celsius (76.5 Fahrenheit).
 At night in summer, temperatures may not fall much due to the urban heat island phenomenon – literally the heat generated by the city, this can also push day time temperatures as high as 32 degrees Celsius (90 Fahrenheit) which occurs 17 days each summer on average.
 Some years the temperature can exceed 38 degrees Celsius (100 Fahrenheit).